TradeTrust/documentation/docs/advanced/aws-kms/access-keys.md

 sidebar_label: Access keys
 ---

-Before being able to interact with the created key in AWS, you will need to retrieve your account's access key ID and secret access key.
+Before being able to interact with the created key in AWS, you will need to retrieve both the `Access key ID` and `Secret access key` from your IAM user (with KMS access).

 At the top right of the AWS dashboard, look for your user account and go to `My Security Credentials`.
 Over here, you'll need to create access key.